 Well not just eczema cream.
-Also eczema ointment and eczema lotion.
+Also eczema lotion and ointment.

-Basically anything that are eczema moisturizers.
+Basically anything that are good moisturizers for your eczema.
 Products you can use to keep your skin well moisturised and healthy.
 To help limit inflammation and infection.

 They are all good dry skin care products.
 They all do a similar job.

-Though not everyone will find them all effective in the management of their eczema.
+Though not everybody will find them all effective in the management of their own eczema.

 To find out which one could be more beneficial to your eczema you can read some more information on each one

 Eczema cream contain a mixture of water and oil.
 They are easy to apply, and absorb well into the skin.
 A good choice for using during the daytime, as they aren’t greasy.